Newborn Prep Guide

 Due to the on-going pandemic, I have implemented new safety measures.
 I screen all of my clients prior to arriving.
-If you have left Algoma district prior to arriving at my studio, including going to Sudbury for a circumcision, please notify me so I can do a risk assessment.
-If you have left the district, I may reschedule your shoot.
+If you have left the country district prior to arriving at my studio, we will need to reschedule your shoot.
 I myself am immune-compromised and take my health and safety seriously.
 I work closely with Algoma Public Health to assess risks.

 My studio is cleaned in-between each client.
 All blankets are washed with Ivory detergent in hot water to kill germs.
 I sanitize and spray props and high-touch areas.
 I use a towel on the change table that is changed and washed between each client.
 The change table is sanitized between each client.
 I also limit the amount of clients in my studio per day.